This article is a part of the Classification Metrics guide.

 Once you know the actual labels (did the user churn or not?), you can measure the classification model quality metrics such as accuracy, precision, and recall.

-Let’s dive in to explore each metric in detail!
+Let's take a deep dive into each metric and explore them in detail!

 Accuracy is a metric that measures how often a machine learning model correctly predicts the outcome.
 You can calculate accuracy by dividing the number of correct predictions by the total number of predictions.